Reading Fluency and Comprehension

 Reading lessons beyond the Read Write Inc programme

-From the summer term of Year 2 and beyond, children are taught reading using two teaching structures- Guided Reading and Shared Reading.
+From the spring term of Year 2 and beyond, children are taught reading using the approach of Shared Reading and Guided Reading.

 Guided Reading is an approach which allows the teacher to work with a small group or individual and work through a book pitched to their reading level.
 During these sessions the teacher will listen to the children read, to gain an understanding of their reading fluency, accuracy and stamina.
 It also allows them to note how well the children are progressing with regards to reading for an audience and purpose, checking in on their developing intonation and tone.
 Through these small group or individual sessions, teachers can also facilitate comprehension discussions to ascertain the children’s knowledge and understanding of what they are reading, and their ability to make wider links to other known texts and themes.

 Shared Reading is a pedagogical approach which carefully allows a whole class of children, regardless of their reading age and ability, to explore the same text at the same pace.
 We have found that this approach has had a fantastic impact on our less confident readers in enabling them to see themselves as readers in line with their peers.
 It has allowed children to explore texts beyond their initial reading ability by having purposeful and in-depth discussions with the teacher and their peers to enable them to access the vocabulary, themes and content.
-Each Shared Reading session is aimed to focus on key vocabulary, a teacher or child/children modelling reading aloud, discussions around comprehension and a small task to show their understanding.
-For our reluctant readers or those will less experience of reading outside of school, it opens to doors to texts, vocabulary and cultural themes which they would probably not have otherwise had the opportunity to access.
+Each Shared Reading session is aimed to focus on VIPERS (vocabulary, inference, predict, explain, retrieve, summerise).
+For our reluctant readers or those with less experience of reading outside of school, it opens the doors to texts, vocabulary and cultural themes which they would probably not have otherwise had the opportunity to access.

 Regardless of any reading scheme which children may or may not be following, we ensure that we regularly assess children against the National Curriculum reading criteria.
 The assessments enable teachers to plan sessions to target key reading knowledge and skills, to ensure all children make excellent reading progress.
 Reading data is recorded for all children three times a year.